Brandon Semenuk

-Brandon Semenuk is a Canadian freeride mountain biker and rally racer from Whistler, British Columbia.
-Semenuk is a three-time Freeride Mountain Bike World Tour Gold Medalist.
+Brandon Semenuk (born 2 February 1992) is a Canadian freestyle mountain biker and rally racer from Whistler, British Columbia.
+Semenuk is a five-time Freeride Mountain Bike World Tour Champion.
 He is a five-time Red Bull Joyride winner, X-Games Real MTB Gold Medalist (2021), and X-Games Silver medalist (2013) in the Mountain Bike Slopestyle event.
-He is the 2022 American Rally Association presented by Dirtfish National Champion.
-Red Bull Rampage winner; 2008, 2016, 2019 and 2021 - the 1st person to win Rampage four-times.
+He won the Red Bull Rampage in 2008, 2016, 2019, 2021, and 2024 – the first person to win Rampage five times.
 He is known to be "always emulated, never imitated" and is known as one of the best slopestyle/freeride mountain bikers in history.
+Semenuk won the 2022 and 2023 American Rally Association National championship.